chinamike65/hugo-tuolesi/content/book5/book5en.md

 In this way, it is okay to have a heart, it is better to have a heart, and it is very important to have a heart.

-Before going to bed, you can make a vow: "I want to be like the Bodhisattva of the Resource Path, I can practice in my dreams, and I must practice."
+Before going to bed, you can make a vow: "I want to be like the Bodhisattva of the Path of Accumulation, I can practice in my dreams, and I must practice."

 Even if you don't practice in your dreams, or even have many nightmares, you still have merit.